smaybius/Coqui-TTS-GUI-solution/README.md

 ```
 - Copy mozilla-tts-gui.py into the TTS repository's folder
 ## How to use
-WARNING: DO NOT run this from IDLE or directly in Python such as double-clicking, it will be stuck loading.
+WARNING: DO NOT run this from IDLE or directly in Python such as double-clicking the file, it will be stuck loading.
 To be safe, run the following:
 ```bash
 python mozilla-tts-gui.py
 ```